pizlonator/fil-c-website/source/optfil.md

 # `/opt/fil`

 My favorite way to [install Fil-C is the `/opt/fil` distribution](install_optfil.html).
-This distributions benefits are:
+This distribution's benefits are that it:

-- It places a Fil-C slice into the `/opt/fil` prefix, allowing Fil-C to be used by **everyone on the system**.
+- Places a Fil-C slice into the `/opt/fil` prefix, allowing Fil-C to be used by **everyone on the system**.
 Just add `/opt/fil/bin` to your `$PATH` if you want to use the Fil-C versions of software.

 - **Installs the compiler** as `filcc` (for C) and `fil++` (for C++), so there's no ambiguity between invoking your system compiler (`gcc` or `clang`) and the Fil-C compiler.